Tests and treatments

 Occipital nerve neuralgia (occipital nerve pain) is neck pain and headache that presents at the back of the head.
 It is usually a stabbing or pressure pain that radiates from the back of the head over the entire head.

 There can be continuous pain in-between the stabs of pain.
 Symptoms are usually only on one side.
-Besides a headach, there can also be problems with vision/eye pain, ringing in the ears, dizziness and nausea.
+Besides a headache, there can also be problems with vision/eye pain, ringing in the ears, dizziness and nausea.
 The skin where the nerve is located may feel sensitive or numb.

 The occipital nerve (N. occipitalis) has two branches - a large one (major) and a small one (minor).
 Due to damage (neuropathy) or nerve tingling (neuralgia), symptoms can arise along the spinal cord to the nerve tips.
 Either one or both of the branches may be affected.
 The cause of the tingling can be an abnormality in the blood vessels or tingling due to muscle tension, bones or neck joints.